tyconsulting/blog.tyang.github.io/_posts/2023/2023-01-04-azure-private-endpoint-with-static-ip-addresses.md

   }
 }
 ```

+>**NOTE**: Private Endpoints have a unique `groupId` for each resource type.
+For example, the `groupId` for the Storage Account blob service is `blob`, ADLS Gen2 is `dfs`, and Azure Key Vault is `vault`, etc. You can find the full list [HERE](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-overview#private-link-resource).

 Generally, the `memberName` value is the same as `groupId` for most of the resources, if you are not sure, you can always try to create a PE manually via the portal, export the template and check the `memberName` value.